galaxyproject/training-material/events/galaxy-academy-2024.md

 title: Galaxy Academy 2024
 description: |
-  The Galaxy Academy is a online training event for Beginners as well as learners who would like to improve there Galaxy data analysis skills.
-Over the course of one week we will have a different topic and focus every day.
+  The Galaxy Academy is a online training event for Beginners as well as learners who would like to improve their Galaxy data analysis skills.
+Over the course of one week, we will have a different topic and focus every day.

 draft: true